Dave-misgna/Task-Manager-FlutterApp/README.md

 📋 Flutter To-Do App

-A clean, modular Flutter application that allows users to:
+A Flutter application that allows users to:

 ✅ Display a list of tasks